The machine learning forecaster

 If needed pass the correct model_type like this:

 It is possible to publish the predict method results to a Home Assistant sensor.
-By default this is desactivated but it can be activated by using runtime parameters.
+By default, this is deactivated but it can be activated by using runtime parameters.

 The list of parameters needed to set the data publish task is: